Certified simultaneous isotopic approximation of curves via subdivision: Approximating a pair of curves

+In our algorithm in Section \ref{sec:arbitrarycurves} for approximating any number of curves, a main step in the procedure is to compute an approximation of a pair of curves.
+In this section, we provide an algorithm for this special case.
+Of the three main steps of the Plantinga and Vegter approximation algorithm, the most significant changes occur in the subdivision step, and we focus our attention on this step.
+Much of the material in this section was initially presented in \citet{BurrByrd:2023}.

-Given $f,g\in\ZZ[x,y]$, a first attempt to solve the main question may be to simultaneously run the standard Plantinga and Vegter algorithm on $f$ and $g$, but to use a common refinement of the region $R$.
-This approach leads to three different types of potential errors in the approximations, see Figures \ref{fig:missing_intersection}, \ref{fig:added_intersection}, and \ref{fig:tangential_intersection_nonintersect}, respectively:
+Given $f_1,f_2\in\ZZ[x,y]$, a first attempt to approximate $(\cV(f_1),\cV(f_2))$ may be to simultaneously run the standard Plantinga and Vegter algorithm on $f_1$ and $f_2$ using a common refinement of the region $R$.
+This approach leads to three different types of potential errors in the approximations: